k754a/AiCraft/README.md

 # AiCraft - AI in Minecraft

-AiCraft is a Minecraft mod that brings AI functionality directly into your Minecraft world.
-Use AI assistants to analyze your surroundings, get help with building, answer questions about the game, and even execute commands based on natural language prompts.
+AiCraft is a Minecraft mod that LLM's interact directly into your Minecraft world.
+They can analyze your surroundings, help with building, and answer questions about the game, even execute commands.

 ## Features